Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/X86_Simulation/README.md

    ```

-   >**NOTE:** :The `Port type` column in the above console should show the type as *buffer*, but in 2023.1 release, it shows as the *window* port.

    Observe that one text file per each port of each kernel is generated using the `--dump` feature and the filenames are in the format of `<graph-name>_<sub-graph-class-name>_<sub-graph-instance-name>_<kernel-index>_[in]/[out]_index.txt` for graph input/output files.

+For more information about the snapshots, refer to the topic [Data-snapshots](https://docs.xilinx.com/r/en-US/ug1076-ai-engine-environment/Data-Snapshots)

-5. Open the `${PROJECT_PATH}/Emulation-SW/x86simulator_output/dump/mygraph_in_out_0.txt` file, and note the `Iteration` and `snapshot` values recorded in that file.
+4. Open the `${PROJECT_PATH}/Emulation-SW/x86simulator_output/dump/mygraph_p_d_in_0.txt` file for example, and note the `Iteration` and `snapshot` values recorded in that file.
 This matches with the dimensions (buffer size) specified in the graph code per iteration.

-6. Similarly, you can open the input/output of all the kernels in a graph, and observe the intermediate outputs as well as the interface ports.
+5. Similarly, you can open the input/output of all the kernels in a graph, and observe the intermediate outputs as well as the interface ports.

 ### Deadlock Detection